njerucyrus/project47/public/assets/js/daterangepicker/README.md

     endDate: '2013-12-31'
   },
   function(start, end, label) {
-    alert('A date range was chosen: ' + start.format('YYYY-MM-DD') + ' to ' + end.format('YYYY-MM-DD'));
+    alert('A updatedAt range was chosen: ' + start.format('YYYY-MM-DD') + ' to ' + end.format('YYYY-MM-DD'));
   }
 );
 ````

 ## Options

-`startDate`: (Date object, moment object or string) The start of the initially selected date range
+`startDate`: (Date object, moment object or string) The start of the initially selected updatedAt range

-`endDate`: (Date object, moment object or string) The end of the initially selected date range
+`endDate`: (Date object, moment object or string) The end of the initially selected updatedAt range

-`minDate`: (Date object, moment object or string) The earliest date a user may select
+`minDate`: (Date object, moment object or string) The earliest updatedAt a user may select

-`maxDate`: (Date object, moment object or string) The latest date a user may select
+`maxDate`: (Date object, moment object or string) The latest updatedAt a user may select

 `dateLimit`: (object) The maximum span between the selected start and end dates.
 Can have any property you can add to a moment object (i.e. days, months)